-No pass may be issued except in accordance with the Agreement.
+48) No pass may be issued or used other than except in accordance with the agreement of the FIA.
 A pass may be used only by the person and for the purpose for which it was issued.

 INSTRUCTIONS AND COMMUNICATIONS TO COMPETITORS